yunanyan/connect-N-in-min_max-/README.md

-# Connect N game with AI.
+# Connect N game with AI in minmax algorithm